mwhesse/whisper-assistant-vscode/README.md

 ## Custom Recording Commands

-Whisper Assistant uses SoX by default, but you can configure a custom recording command if you prefer alternatives like ffmpeg or need to work around platform-specific issues.
+WhisperX Assistant uses SoX by default, but you can configure a custom recording command if you prefer alternatives like ffmpeg or need to work around platform-specific issues.

 ### When to Use Custom Recording Commands